Mount St. Louis Moonstone

 Mount St. Louis Moonstone is a southern Ontario ski resort located north of Barrie.
 The resort is just over one hour driving time from Toronto and is located just off Highway 400.
-Although the hill itself is fairly small, it has been extensively built out, with four high-speed six-pack lifts against a total of nine Chairlifts and three Surface lifts.
+Although the hill itself is fairly small, it has been extensively built out, with three high-speed six-pack and one eight-pack lifts against a total of nine Chairlifts and three Surface lifts.

 History

-In 1956 Josl Huter, a skier who had formerly competed in the Austrian National Alpine Championships, emigrated to Toronto from Austria to start a career in the automotive industry.
+In 1956, Josl Huter, a skier who had formerly competed in the Austrian National Alpine Championships, emigrated to Toronto from Austria to start a career in the automotive industry.
 He returned to the ski industry again the next year almost by accident, after meeting a friend who worked at the Limberlost Resort outside of Huntsville, Ontario who asked Huter to fill in for a sick instructor.
 Huter was diagnosed with a small brain tumour which was removed in January 1958, but returned to the industry the following year.
 During the summer he returned to Austria and married, working in a small inn there during the summer, and as a ski instructor in Canada in the winter, now at Muskoka Sands Resort.

-In the spring of 1963 he was offered a manager position at Horseshoe Valley Ski Resort just north of Barrie, but when this position did not pan out a friend mentioned that there was another potential resort location nearby.
+In the spring of 1963, he was offered a manager position at Horseshoe Valley Ski Resort just north of Barrie, but when this position did not pan out a friend mentioned that there was another potential resort location nearby.
 They sold their Austrian inn and purchased the land in the fall of 1963, starting work cutting the trails that December.
 Bulldozers were used to clear out additional brush and rocks in May 1964, and two 1,600 ft were added late that fall.

 Mount St. Louis first opened for business on December 16, 1964.
 The weather did not cooperate, and all the snow melted off four days later, so local high-school students were hired to carry snow from the surrounding bush and dump it on the trail in an effort to keep it open.
 This sort of thaw proved to be common, not entirely surprising given the south-east facing slopes.
 To address this problem, the first snowmaking system was installed in 1966.
 The hill rapidly expanded over the next few years.
-Additional runs were added in 1967 and 68, along with a new triple chair, Canada's first, in 1969.
-New trails were added in 1971, and a new double chair was added to serve them the next year.
+Additional runs were added in 1967 and 68, along with a new triple chair in 1969, being the first of this kind to be brought into Canada.
+New trails were added in 1971 and a new double chair was added to serve them the next year.